-Bay Farm Elementary School in Alameda where our children were enrolled at the time of relocation (2010 May) was considered among the best public schools in its category in California in terms of API state rankings.
-In fact, our prime concern in relocating was how the children will adapt to the totally different Kerala environment.
+Bay Farm Elementary School in Alameda was the school our children were enrolled at the time of our relocation in May 2010.
+It was considered among the best public schools in its category in California in terms of API state rankings.
+In fact, one major concern when relocating was how the children would adapt to the totally different Kerala environment.
 To our pleasant surprise, the new school experience was an unbelievable upgrade and they thrived in their first year.
-When we scouted for school options in the Kochi metropolitan area in the 2008 time frame, the nearby options were Rajagiri Christhu Jayanti and Marthoma Public School, both in Kakkanad.
-It is a given, getting admission to these schools involves a certain level of influence, especially when enrollment is sought for grades other than the first grade.
-One can still apply, but openings come by only if currently enrolled students’ leave for whatever reason or they add a new division for a particular grade.
+When we scouted for schools in the Kochi metropolitan area in the 2008 time frame, the nearby options were Rajagiri Christhu Jayanti and Marthoma Public School, both in Kakkanad.
+Getting admission to these schools require a certain level of influence, especially when enrollment is sought for grades other than first grade.
+Openings come only if currently enrolled students’ leave for whatever reason or if they add a new division for a particular grade.
 At least, that was the impression imparted to us when we visited these schools.
 Further, the prospective students are subjected to an assessment test in language and science skills.
-Our kids stood no chance in acing these, for they had zero training in Indian languages (Malayalam and Hindi), French or Special English.
+Our kids stood no chance to ace those subject areas, for they had zero training in Indian languages (Malayalam and Hindi), French or Special English.
 Most students trying to relocate from the USA is faced with this classic dilemma.
-Rumor has it that with the right kind of influence and money, one can easily get into most of these schools, but that is uncharted territory for us.
+Rumor has it that with the right kind of influence and money, one can easily get into many of the schools, but that is uncharted territory for us.
 Our next option was to seek admission in one of the many International Schools in the vicinity.
-The well-known ones are Choice School, Global Public School (GPS), and Dawn Public School.
+The well-known ones were Choice School, Global Public School (GPS), Dawn Public School, and Indian Public School.
 We focused on GPS for two reasons:

 - Being a newer school meant little more ease in getting in